Get free weekly resources from us!

 Ask for flextime.

 Many ministry meetings must take place in the evenings to accommodate volunteers’ regular work hours.
 Talk to your leader about flextime.
-If you’re putting in work hours in the evening, balance that by starting the day later.
+If you’re working evening hours, balance that by starting later the next day.
 If you have an event on a Saturday, balance that with a day off during the week.

 Turn off the phone.